galaxyproject/training-material/MethylC-Seq/tutorials/methylation-seq.md

 >    >    <details>
 >    >    <summary>Click to view answers</summary>
 >    >    <ol type="1">
->    >    <li>A convertion to bigWig would fail right now, probably with some error message like ```hashMustFindVal: '1' not found```.
+>    >    <li>A convertion to bigWig would fail right now, probably with some error message like <code>hashMustFindVal: '1' not found</code>.
 The reason is the source of the reference genome which was used.
-There is ensembl and USCS as sources which differ in naming the chromosomes.
+There is ensembl and UCSC as sources which differ in naming the chromosomes.
 Ensembl is using just numbers e.g. 1 for chromosome one.
-USCS is using chr1 for the same.
+UCSC is using chr1 for the same.
 Be careful with this especially if you have data from different sources.
 We need to convert this.</li>
 >    >    </ol>
 >    >    </details>
 >    {: .question}